 What are some common tax deductions and tax credits you might be eligible for?

 Of course, Congress has the ability to change or eliminate deductions and credits, so it’s important to confirm a specific credit or deduction is still available before you try to claim it.
 You can do this by either by looking it up on the IRS website, consulting a tax professional or using a tax prep service.
-Credit Karma Tax® is a free, online tax preparation service that can walk you through filing your federal and state tax returns, and help you identify deductions and credits that may be available to you.

 Here are some common deductions and credits to be aware of.